samplemaker/freefem_matlab_octave_plot/README.md

 [Ex,Ey,Ez]=ffreaddata('cap3dvec.txt');
 ```

-To plot the domain boundaries the entire mesh is drawn with a monochrome face color:
+The mesh is plot with a monochrome face color:
 ```Matlab
 ffpdeplot3D(p,b,t,'XYZStyle','monochrome');
 ```

-In three dimensions some boundaries can be buried inside the domain and therefore invisible.
-In a FreeFem++ mesh all boundaries are labeled.
-If a specific label is specified it is possible to make the corresponding domain boundary visible.
-The following example plots only the boundaries/borders labeled with the numbers 30 and 31:
+In three dimensions boundaries can be buried inside a domain and therefore be invisible.
+If a particular label is given it is possible to display only the associated domain boundary.
+Following statement plots the boundaries/borders labeled with the numbers 30 and 31:
 ```Matlab
 ffpdeplot3D(p,b,t,'BDLabels',[30,31],'XYZStyle','monochrome');
 ```